Skip to main content

 How City University Construction Fund Compares

-City University Construction Fund directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 59/100 is 15 points below the Education category average.
-The organization holds 0.5 months of operating reserves, which is below the recommended 3-month minimum.
+City University Construction Fund earns a NonprofitTruth efficiency grade of F (34/100).
+That is 30 points below the Education category average.
+The organization holds 0.5 months of operating reserves, which is below the commonly recommended 3-month minimum.

 Financials